chtoucas/Narvalo.NET/Issues.md

 Work in progress
 ----------------

+- IList<T>, IEnumerable<T> and so on in APIs.
+Document behaviour with infinite sequences.
 - Verify that SkipDocumentation=true when building Code Contracts doc.
 - Review all interfaces and abstract class contracts (default values and ensures).
 - DebuggerStepThrough or DebuggerHidden, choose!